 Germination of treatments was successful at most sites, but following an extremely cold spell in January, many plants died.
 In the winter, the cover crop was too small to effectively minimize erosion, but by the spring would be effective (Fig. 5).
 At several sites, the seedlings that were not killed by the cold were killed by slugs.
 Also, significant weed competition at some sites hindered establishment and growth.
 The relatively large seed size of the annual mix compared to the perennial crops tested likely helped the annual cover crop establish.
 At the final check in May 2017, the flowering annual mix was performing extremely well (Fig. 6).
 All previously seeded cover crop plots are followed in subsequent years.
 The annual mix was allowed to reach maximum standing crop in 2017 (Fig. 7), and we have noted that the vetch successfully reseeded itself for 2018.

 No cover crops seeded postharvest provided adequate cover on the orchard floor during the winter (Fig. 8).
 Early in the growing season the amount of cover increased, but this was too late to contribute to a reduction in erosion (Fig. 9).

 The annual mix represented our most successful treatment from 2017 and it produced enough biomass during the growing season to make a substantial contribution to the N budget of the orchard (Fig. 10).
 At three of the sites, N uptake was approximately 20 lbs/acre, but at Site 1, it was 60 lb/acre.
-At Site 1, N uptake was high enough to offset spring fertilizer applications, which are typically around 200 lb N per acre (Fig. 11).
+At Site 1, N uptake was high enough to offset spring fertilizer applications, which are typically around 100 lb N per acre depending on tree size (Fig. 11).
 This assumes that the cover crop is flailed and sufficient moisture is available to break down plant residues and release the nutrients to the hazelnut trees.